Jozef-Sz/Tools-SideProjects-and-HWs/strlib/README.md

 ```c
 string str(const char* arg)
 ```
-Is used for crating strings, which represents and manipulates a sequence of characters.
+Is used for creating string "object", which represents and can manipulate a sequence of characters.
 * **arg** - any kind of text, which is turned into string type and then returned

 ```C